Jesús de Chamberí

 Jesús de Chamberí is the second album by Spanish folk metal band Mägo de Oz, which was released in 1996.
-The album that made Mägo de Oz popular in Spain — a rock opera about a modern-day Jesus in Madrid, and the start of the band's trend of heavily criticizing the Catholic Church.
+The album that made Mägo de Oz popular in Spain, when they reached 72 on the national charts.

+It is a rock opera about a modern-day Jesus in Madrid, and the start of the band's trend of heavily criticizing the Catholic Church.
 This concept album was the first album with their third and most popular singer José Andrëa.